ICEI-PUC-Minas-PMV-ADS/pmv-ads-2024-1-e5-proj-empext-t1-libertese/documentos/04-Testes de Software.md

 ## Objetivo

-Garantir a funcionalidade, confiabilidade e segurança das telas de Primeiro Acesso, Esqueceu a Senha e Login do sistema.
+Garantir a funcionalidade, confiabilidade e segurança das telas de:
+- Primeiro Acesso
+- Esqueceu a Senha
+- Login do sistema

 ## Foco